Yugandhar1110/Invntory-management-system/README.md

 4. quan
 5. Product type

 My Project can do the following things
 1. Generate Bills
-2. Update inventory with existing stocks
+2. Update inventory with existing stocks after purchasing